 To say that we have seen a positive return on investment would be a gross understatement.Majad Habib Stuart Miller Solicitors

-This case study reveals the exact process I used to help transform a local, high street law firm into one of the most successful criminal defence practices in the UK.
+This case study reveals the exact process I used to help transform a local, high street law firm into one of the UK’s most successful criminal defence practices.

 Stuart Miller Solicitors struggled to understand what their clients wanted and what it would take to persuade them to choose their practice over other competing law firms.

 Established in 1984, the directors felt out of touch with modern marketing practices and how to reach and persuade people charged with serious criminal offences.

 They had spent a small fortune on new websites and online advertising that never seemed to achieve positive results.
 They struggled to find marketing professionals with the experience and track record to achieve the right results.